johachi/Legend-of-Zelda-BotW-Ingredients-API/README.md

 - Create a Basic/Simple Frontend e.g. API Documentation

 ### Summary
-I only had one weekend to create an MVP (minimum viable product) I also have to do a 5 minute presentation of your API on Monday morning (2019/4/29)
+I only had one weekend (two days) to create an MVP (minimum viable product).
+I also have to do a 5 minute presentation of your API on Monday morning (2019/4/29).

 ### Requirements
 ##### Alternative 1